CreditFixerToolkit LogoCreditFixerToolkit

 CreditFixerToolkit is software for organizing workflow.
 It is not legal advice, financial advice, tax advice, compliance advice, a certification program, or a government-approved credit repair service.

-Before offering credit repair services or handling consumer credit disputes, review official FTC and CFPB resources about credit repair, dispute rights, consumer reporting, and responsible boundaries.
+Before offering credit repair services or handling consumer credit disputes, review official resources about credit repair, dispute rights, consumer reporting, and responsible business boundaries.

 Important boundary